-It all started with this great post I found by Rhys Keller on twitter, pointing to a writing contest on his blog.
+It all started with this great post I found by Rhys Keller on twitter, pointing to a writing contest.
 Turns out this KidLit Fall Writing Frenzy, hosted by Kaitlyn Leann Sanchez and Lydia Lukidis was exactly what I needed to get me excited about autumn.
 (And Halloween, which is one of my favorite days of the year!)

 Here’s the image that inspired me.